carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 **corsConfiguration**
 If you supply cors configuration this API Resource will enable CORS requests.
-For more information on CORS, please refer to http://www.w3.org/TR/cors/
+For more information on CORS, please refer to http://www.w3.org/TR/cors/.
+Changes made to the CORS configuraiton will have direct impact on the methods you list (or remove) in the CORS config.
+It will also create an OPTIONS method for you.

 * Required: no
 * Type: Object